subnetreaper-alt/Gif-Maker-Local/README.md

 directory.

-The Pixelate function was a test only and does not really do much and I was too lazy to remove it lol but all other functions should would as intended.
+The Pixelate function was a test only and does not really do much and I was too lazy to remove it lol but all other functions should work as intended.

 All Gifs generated must be downloaded by right clicking on the generated gif and saving them to your desired location.